eclipse-theia/theia-website/src/docs/user_ai.md

 <img src="../../huggingface-models.png" alt="Hugging Face configuration in the Theia IDE" style="max-width: 525px">

 ### LlamaFile Models

+**Note: The LlamaFile provider is currently experimental.
+Not all LlamaFile models may work out of the box, and some may require specific configurations.**

 To configure a LlamaFile LLM in the Theia IDE, add the necessary settings to your configuration (see example below)